Ahmedouu/paytoplay/README.md

 you should revisit if the code is 400 or anything else other than 200.

-now that we are done with our backend let's make sure all the values we have from before are reflected in the frontend navigate to /app/next.config.js:
+now that we are done with our backend let's make sure all the values we have from before are reflected in the dapp navigate to /app/next.config.js:

 and change the address to the same address we used with our aptos cli to publish to the test network:
 ```